MartinTichovsky/proxy-object-path/README.md

 passValue("username", "martin");
 ```

-This example is not too safe, more safer will be this:
+This example is not very safe, safer will be this:

 ```ts
 type ExampleType = {